getsolus/opencollective-export/README.md

 > [!Note]
 > Most of this program's documentation lives in its built-in help.
 Run commands with `--help` to see detailed usage.

-The usual operation (getting mailing list CSVs for each backer tier) is very simple: `./oc-export.py export`.
+The usual operation (getting mailing list CSVs for each backer tier) is very simple: `python oc-export.py export`.